fortrabbit/help/docs/billing.md

 #### Service cancellation after repeatedly bounced payments

 At some point, after several unsuccessful attempts to charge your account, your App will be deleted.
-We will not take your data hostage until you pay us, we will permanently delete Apps. ***Deleted Apps can not be recovered.*** https://blog.fortrabbit.com/bounced-payment[Read why we do this in a story from our blog].
+We will not take your data hostage until you pay us, we will permanently delete Apps. ***Deleted Apps can not be recovered.*** Read why we do this in a [story from our blog](https://blog.fortrabbit.com/bounced-payment).

 We consider deleting Apps for bounced payments carefully with human review on a per client basis.
 Here is the basic rule set:

-For brand new clients with no previous invoices: In case the very first invoice keeps on bouncing (we will retry) and you have not reacted to our e-mails, we will proceed with the deletion of the App right away.
+For brand new clients: In case the very first or second invoice keeps on bouncing (we will retry) and you have not reacted to our e-mails, we will proceed with the deletion of the App right away.

 For clients with less than 6 invoices or when the credit card processor reports possible fraud or the Account looks suspicious: We might delete the App after the first bounced invoice (we will retry) or if the client fails to respond to our e-mails.